Moniter123/build-cdn/_posts/2018-01-25-stop-using-php-sessions.md

   cart_items
 WHERE
   cart_id=?

 COMMIT;
 ```

 See?
 Again, no locks needed, just make sure the user always sees the latest state and doesn't get a mismatching update.

 And so on, so forth.
-You don't *need* a session to store all your user state.
-Besides, dropping the session as a
+Yes, I'm vastly oversimplifying things, but you don't *need* a session to store all your user
-state storage also has some neat advantages, like being able to share your cart between the desktop and mobile device,
+state.
+Besides, dropping the session as a state storage also has some neat advantages, like being able to share your
-etc.
+cart between the desktop and mobile device, etc.

 And if you really don't want to access the database all the time, well, you can still store a lot of stuff in cookies
 and local storage.
 Just be sure to keep the security aspect in mind.